ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 192.168.100.0   0.0.0.0         255.255.255.0   U     0      0        0 eth1
 ```

 The first rule says to use "192.168.100.1" as the next hop for any traffic whose destination address does not meet any more specific rule, i.e. as the default rule.
-The second rule says to send traffic for the 192.168.100.0/24 subnet out of the `eth1` interface, which is connected to the LAN.
+The second rule says to send traffic for the 192.168.100.0/24 subnet out of the <tt>eth1</tt> interface, which is connected to the LAN.

+<br><br>

 On the second client node, use